This page provides suggestions for researchers who wish to create audio files for analysis with the CLAN editor and other TalkBank programs.

 Recorder: There are four current possibilities:

 1. Most laptop computers can function as digital audio recorders.
 All you need is an external USB microphone, such as the Yeti from Blue Microphones, and recording software.
 For Mac software, we recommend Amadeus Pro.
 For Windows, you can use Audacity.
 For the iPad/iPhone, you can use Recorder.2.
 You can now buy USB sticks that have built-in microphones and recorders that directly create .wav or high=quality mp3 files that you can directly transfer to your computer.
-For example, you can buy the FD50 USB recorder which will record a couple of days before getting full.
+For example, you can buy the Olympus VP-10 USB recorder for about $70 which will record a couple of days before getting full.
 They take power from the USB port, so you need to charge them up for 3 hours prior to the first use.
 You need to place these in the middle of a conversation or pinned to the child and avoid bumping them around.

 4. If you need to record children who are moving around, the best choice is a wireless microphone, such as the Sony ECM-AW4.
 For longer recording life, you will want to use lithium AAA batteries with this unit.